 When it was reported recently that the Social Security numbers of more than 26 million veterans were up for grabs after someone stole the laptop of a government employee, it turned out that the theft was the old-fashioned kind, a jimmied window, a snatch-and-grab.
-But lots of current burglary is cybertech stuff, pulling ATM numbers off convenience-store computers, hacking into databases loaded with personal information.
+But lots of current burglary is cybertech stuff, pulling ATM numbers off conveniencestore computers, hacking into databases loaded with personal information.
 If these were conventional household crimes, the thieves could say truthfully that the doors and windows were left open, the loot in plain sight.
-That's what open, the loot in plain sight.
-That's what imericans do every day.
+That's what americans do every day.
+It seems quaint americans do every day.
 It seems quaint to think of Orwell's futuristic novel and its warning that Big Brother was watching.
 Now 1984 is the past, not the future, and things have changed.
 There are many big brothers watching out there, and we're vamping for them every day.
 Sometimes in our underwear.